Marklogic-retired/marklogic-data-hub/one-ui/README.md

 You'll see in the logging that Tomcat is listening on port 8080.
 This is configured via the server.port property in src/main/resources/application.properties .

+### Writing tests for the Java middle tier

+See the comments in the AbstractOneUiTest class for information on how to write tests for the Java code in this application.

 ## Using this for production